helpers/handlebars-helper-md/README.md

 # {{md}} [![NPM version](https://badge.fury.io/js/handlebars-helper-md.png)](http://badge.fury.io/js/handlebars-helper-md)

-> Handlebars helper, alternative to built-in partials.
-Similar to handlebars-helper-partial, but this helper will allow wildcard (glob) patterns.
+> Convert markdown to HTML.
+Use wildcard (glob) patterns for files.
 Like Assemble itself, this helper will automatically determine the correct context to use, or a context may be explicitly passed in as a second parameter.

 If you find a bug or have a feature request, [please create an issue](https://github.com/helpers/handlebars-helper-md/issues).